stothe2/access-db/README.md

 ##Additional Comments

+1. The script **cannot** work without a pre-existing Excel file containing a worksheet with data from your last analysis (keep their names handy -- you'd be asked to enter these).

+2. Make sure you save the Access DB file on your system (and, like above, keep the address handy).

-1. The script assumes your existing excel sheet to be formatted in a particular way.
-To ensure correct numbers get copied over, do not change the formatting!
-To check if your formatting is correct, see below.
+2. The script works under the assumption that your pre-existing Excel sheet is formatted in a particular way.
+To ensure correct numbers get copied over, do **not** change the formatting!
+Correct placement is given below.

   **Table** | **Placement**
   --- | ---